Veterinary Medicine Applications

 VMCAS

-• May 9, 2024-Program Materials section, selection of programs, and submission becomes available
+- May 9, 2024-Program Materials section, selection of programs, and submission became available

 TMDSAS

-Before You Apply-fall semester/early spring of application year
+Before You Apply--Summer before application year or fall semester of application year

-• Check with schools about any questions on coursework, for example, will they accept CHM 12901 on its own?
+- For example, check with schools about any questions on coursework, for example, will they accept CHM 12901 on its own?
 Will they accept it with the CHM 11500 credit exam?
 Do you need to do something else?
+Will SCLA 10100 work for an English requirement?

-• Verify that the letters you intend to get will meet the needs of the schools at which you intend to apply BEFORE you apply to those schools.
+- Verify that the letters you intend to get will meet the needs of the schools at which you intend to apply.

-• Determine if you will need the Graduate Record Exam (GRE) for any of your programs.
-If you do, create a plan to prepare.
+- Determine if you will need the Graduate Record Exam (GRE) for any of your programs.
+(Only 2 schools at this point still require it.)

-• Become familiar with the application process.
-Read the veterinary school websites, the VMCAS Help Center (application instructions), and the TMDSAS Handbook (if applicable).
+- Become familiar with the application process.
+Read the veterinary school websites, look at the VMCAS Sample Application, the VMCAS Applicant Help Center (application instructions), and the TMDSAS Application Guide (if applicable).

 VMCAS Application